darklife/darkriscv/src/primes/README.md

 # "primes" benchmark

-The "primes" from Bruce Holt [1] is a small benchmark with a huge index of different machines and processor there.
+The "primes" from Bruce Hoult [1] is a small benchmark with a huge index of different machines and processor there.
 In order to make the different implementations comparable, the main rule is that the code must be compiled w/ -O1, so it will not be much optimized.